-- For the best end result, I highly recommend that you grate the cheese yourself to ensure it's freshness.
+- Should I use freshly grated cheddar cheese for sausage balls?
+For the best end result, I highly recommend that you grate the cheese yourself to ensure it's freshness.
+While shredded cheese in a bag is convenient it's more dry than freshly grated cheddar.

-- Serve with additional mustard for dipping.
+- After baking the sausage balls, serve them hot with additional mustard for dipping.
 I recommend sweet-hot mustard, honey or Dijon mustard.

-Other Two Bite Sausage Appetizer Recipes to Add to the Menu
+Other Sausage Appetizer Recipes to Add to the Menu

-These sorts of two-bite treats are holiday staples here in the South.
-Other small bite recipes you may like to try:
+Sausage balls are the sort of two-bite snacks that are holiday staples here in the South.
+They're ideal for tailgating, brunch, tea time or any occasion when small bites are on the menu.
+Other recipes using sausage that you may like to try:

 - Dijon Sausage Rolls made with puff pastry.